reactgraphqlacademy/es6-exercise/readme.md

 - You can fix them in any order, but we recommend you to start from test 01, then 02, and so on.
 - Once all the tests pass, you'll be an ES6 expert! :)

+## Learning objectives

+- Understand the features of JavaScript ES6 that are essential to working with React

 ## Useful references

 Here are links to the docs where the points covered are addressed: